danask/MagBuy/README.md

 - Adminsitrator can change other users into moderators - from role 1 to role 2.
 - Moderators can only manage products and orders.
 - Every other user is with role 1.
+- Profile editing on optional fields, including profile picture.
+- Redirection to address field on checking out without filled address.
+- Login redirection on checking out without being logged.
 - The forgotten password system uses tokken verification.
 - Tokken expires after 10 minutes.
 - Email notification for checking out, changing order status and promotions for users who added the promoted product in favourites.
 - Uploaded images must be below 5MB and one of these types - jpg, jpeg, gif, png.
-Images are cropped.
+- Automatic custom function base on PHP for images are cropping.
 - Adding new product, 3 images must be defined.
 - Editing product, 3 images must be defined or none.
-- You must first create Super category, Category, Subcategory and specifications before creating new product or the server will response with Error 500
+- You must first create Super category, Category, Subcategory and specifications before creating new product.
 - Have to create specifications for subcategory, before adding product.
 - After adding product in certain subcategory, you can not add new specifications for it.
 - You can create product for category without specifications for it.